 There must be jobs out there for which you just have to collect plant samples.
 Start building your experience now by never showering.

 How Is the AP Biology Exam Scored?

-As I mentioned, the multiple-choice section (including the grid-ins) makes up 50 percent of your score, and the free-response section makes up the other 50 percent.
-For the multiple-choice section, it’s easy to calculate your raw score.
-You get one point for each question you answer correctly.
-There are no point deductions for incorrect answers or answers that you leave blank.
-This is also true for the grid-in questions.
+For the multiple-choice section, it’s easy to calculate your raw score: you just get 1 point for each question you answer correctly.
+There are no point deductions for incorrect or blank answers.

 - Multiply the number of points you got on the multiple-choice section by 1.03